 - Thick needle

-Cut out the constellation cards and use the needle to poke holes where the stars appear.
+Cut out the constellation cards and use the needle to poke holes where the stars appear with a thick needle.

 Shine your flashlight onto the wall or ceiling to reveal the constellations.